ecresp1el/organoid-roi-tool/cellpose_organoid/README.md

 inspect the pixels each mask captures.
 Combined WT vs KO panels use the WT intensity distribution (1st–99th percentile) to set the shared color scale, making between-group changes obvious.

+Each run is written to `analysis_pipeline/<channel>/runs/<run-tag>/...`.
+If you omit `--run-tag` a timestamp is used so repeated analyses do not overwrite prior CSVs/figures.
+The symlink `analysis_pipeline/<channel>/latest` always points to the most recent run for convenience.

 If you want to reuse the same ROI for the `mean` or `median` projections, run the helper after saving masks in the `max` folder: